Berwick Town Hall: History

+Internally, the principal room was the assembly hall on the first floor: it featured a Venetian window at the east end and was used, among other things, for the Court of quarter sessions.
+There was also a separate Council Chamber, committee room and offices provided on the same floor.
+Prison cells were established on the top floor.
+The basement storey was largely taken up by shops, and in the open space under the east end of the hall a weekly egg and butter market was held.

 After the Second World War the proposed demolition of the town hall was considered by the borough council, but after a campaign by the architect, Sir Albert Richardson, opposing the proposal, it was extensively refurbished instead.
+As part of the refurbishment a new clock was provided by Charles Potts in 1947, which sounds the Westminster Quarters on the bells.
 Queen Elizabeth II, accompanied by the Duke of Edinburgh, toured the restored building with Richardson on 10 July 1956.

 The town hall served as the meeting place of Berwick-upon-Tweed Borough Council until it was abolished in April 2009 and subsequently became the meeting place of Berwick-upon-Tweed Town Council.

 Works of art in the town hall include a portrait of Robert Home, who served as town clerk in the mid 19th century, by the former President of the Royal Scottish Academy, Daniel Macnee.

 Bells

 The tower above the building has a ring of eight bells and a curfew bell.
 Lester and Pack of the Whitechapel Bell Foundry cast the tenor, third, fourth and treble bells in 1754 and the fifth and sixth bells in 1759.
 Charles Carr of Smethwick cast the second and curfew bells in 1894.
 Mears and Stainbank of the Whitechapel Bell Foundry cast the seventh bell in 1901.